Need to talk? Call 1800 882 436.

 TENS (transcutaneous electrical nerve stimulation)

-There is not a lot of evidence to show TENS reduces pain, but some people find it helpful.
-TENS has no known side effects for you or your baby.
+While there is not a lot of evidence to show that TENS works to reduce pain, some people find it helpful.

 Sterile water injections

-Sterile water with no medicine in it can be injected by your midwife under the skin of your lower back to relieve lower back pain.
-It is not clear how they work, or whether they work very often.
+It is not clear if sterile water injections work, or whether they work very often.
 You may still need other pain relief.

 Resources and support